kineticstoolkit/kineticstoolkit_doc/src/geometry_transform_moving_points.md

 ## Direct transformation in Kinetics Toolkit

-Kinetics Toolkit's geometry module also provides simpler functions to perform basic geometry operations, such as [ktk.geometry.rotate](api/ktk.geometry.rotate.rst), [ktk.geometry.translate](api/ktk.geometry.translate.rst), and [ktk.geometry.scale](api/ktk.geometry.scale.rst).
+Kinetics Toolkit's geometry module also provides simpler functions to perform basic geometry operations, such as {{ktk_geometry_rotate}}, {{ktk_geometry_translate}}, and {{ktk_geometry_scale}}.
 If we don't need to express a full homogeneous transform, then it is generally simpler to use these functions:

 ```{code-cell} ipython3
 point = [[10, 0, 0, 1]]